Naturally Disinfect Your Room with These 8 Tips

 2. Change your sheets and covers

-In order to have a clean bed, change your sheets regularly, along with your pillowcases and anything else that covers your bed.
+In order to have a clean bed, change your sheets regularly.
+Do this along with your pillowcases and anything else that covers your bed.

 Although you can’t see it, you could have mites and bacteria in your sheets, which grow with sweat and filth.